Hmong Hill Tribe Information

 Females

-At present, the green and black Hmong continue to introduce an ever-increasing array of beautiful colors into the spectrum for Hmong dress.
+At present, the green and blue Hmong continue to introduce an ever-increasing array of beautiful colors into the spectrum for Hmong dress.
 The shirt must have long sleeves and be tucked into a dress.
 The hem of the shirt will either be embroidered or have a piece of colored fabric sewn on.
 The dress is dyed and then decorated with beautiful embroidery, with pleats running all the way around it.
 The skirt has a part line running down the front, which is covered by hanging a large, embroidered piece of rectangular fabric down the front.
 Next, a red sash is wrapped around the waist with one end tucked in and the other hanging down the back like a tail.
 A dress of this nature can be worn any time.
 In the past, women used to wrap their ankles with black pieces of fabric intricately stacked and staggered over one another.
 Nowadays, they have fallen out of style.
 Black Hmong like to wear their hair over the crown of their heads.
 Often wigs made of horse’s tail are used to add more body to the bun.
 The bun is then covered with a black netted cloth, decorated with beautiful beads.
 The jewelry worn is just like that of the white Hmong.

 Historical dress for a black Hmong male